 We believe that hiring a criminal defense attorney to defend your revocation case should occur early.
 Defendants often want to wait until revocation proceedings have been initiated before hiring an attorney.
 In certain cases, if you wait that long, remedies like alternatives to revocation may not be available.
 Our defense lawyers want to reach out to your probation officer before that decision is made.
 If we can stop the probation officer from even initiating revocation proceedings, you don’t face the possibility of going to jail.
 The risk disappears and you remain free.

-The Meyer Van Severen defense attorneys win revocation cases
+The Van Severen Law Office defense attorneys win revocation cases

 It’s important that you hire a skilled Milwaukee criminal defense attorney if you or a loved one is facing a parole, probation, or extended supervision revocation.
 Our criminal defense lawyers have successfully defended numerous probation and extended supervision cases and have kept clients from being revoked.
 We have also successfully negotiated alternatives to revocation and have argued for shorter revocations for our clients facing extended supervision revocation.
-Contact Meyer Van Severen, S.C. at (414)-270-0202 to set up a free consultation to discuss available options.
+Contact Van Severen Law Office at (414)-270-0202 to set up a free consultation to discuss available options.
 Phones are answered 24/7, so call today.